Learn more about the Purdue Veterinary Technology Distance Learning Program

 Study time formula:

-- 1 credit hour = 3 study hours per week
+- 1 credit hour = minimum of 3 study hours per week (some content may require more hours of study time)

 - Most VTDL students report spending 4 - 6 study hours per credit hour per week